 Our partnership agreement contains various provisions modifying and restricting the fiduciary duties that might otherwise be owed by our general partner.
 These modifications, among other things, restrict the remedies available to unitholders for actions that, without those limitations, might constitute breaches of fiduciary duty, as described below.
-The following is a summary of the material restrictions of the fiduciary duties owed by our general partner to the limited partners:
+The following is a summary of the material restrictions of the fiduciary duties owed by our general partners: